-Recent cases in the Family Court have again emphasised the importance of formalising a division of property as soon as possible after a marriage has ended.
+Recent cases in the Federal Circuit and Family Court of Australia have again emphasised the importance of formalising a division of property as soon as possible after a marriage has ended.

 Once a relationship has irretrievably broken down, it is in the parties' best interests to resolve their property settlement sooner rather than later.
 This is due not only to the fact that it allows the parties to move on with their lives but more critically, the Court always determines the values of assets for Family Law property matters at the time that the matter comes to Court and not at the time of separation.